dotnet/AspNetCore.Docs.pl-pl/aspnetcore/signalr/streaming.md

 ms.lasthandoff: 10/30/2020
 ms.locfileid: "93062444"
 ---
-# <a name="use-streaming-in-aspnet-core-no-locsignalr"></a><span data-ttu-id="0a520-103">Używanie przesyłania strumieniowego w ASP.NET Core :::no-loc(SignalR):::</span><span class="sxs-lookup"><span data-stu-id="0a520-103">Use streaming in ASP.NET Core :::no-loc(SignalR):::</span></span>
+# <a name="use-streaming-in-aspnet-core-no-locsignalr"></a><span data-ttu-id="0a520-103">Używanie przesyłania strumieniowego w ASP.NET Core SignalR</span><span class="sxs-lookup"><span data-stu-id="0a520-103">Use streaming in ASP.NET Core SignalR</span></span>

 <span data-ttu-id="0a520-104">Autor [Brennan Conroy](https://github.com/BrennanConroy)</span><span class="sxs-lookup"><span data-stu-id="0a520-104">By [Brennan Conroy](https://github.com/BrennanConroy)</span></span>

 ::: moniker range=">= aspnetcore-3.0"

-<span data-ttu-id="0a520-105">ASP.NET Core :::no-loc(SignalR)::: obsługuje przesyłanie strumieniowe z klienta do serwera i z serwera do klienta.</span><span class="sxs-lookup"><span data-stu-id="0a520-105">ASP.NET Core :::no-loc(SignalR)::: supports streaming from client to server and from server to client.</span></span> <span data-ttu-id="0a520-106">Jest to przydatne w scenariuszach, w których fragmenty danych docierają w czasie.</span><span class="sxs-lookup"><span data-stu-id="0a520-106">This is useful for scenarios where fragments of data arrive over time.</span></span> <span data-ttu-id="0a520-107">Podczas przesyłania strumieniowego każdy fragment jest wysyłany do klienta lub serwera zaraz po jego udostępnieniu, a nie w celu uzyskania dostępu do wszystkich danych.</span><span class="sxs-lookup"><span data-stu-id="0a520-107">When streaming, each fragment is sent to the client or server as soon as it becomes available, rather than waiting for all of the data to become available.</span></span>
+<span data-ttu-id="0a520-105">ASP.NET Core SignalR obsługuje przesyłanie strumieniowe z klienta do serwera i z serwera do klienta.</span><span class="sxs-lookup"><span data-stu-id="0a520-105">ASP.NET Core SignalR supports streaming from client to server and from server to client.</span></span> <span data-ttu-id="0a520-106">Jest to przydatne w scenariuszach, w których fragmenty danych docierają w czasie.</span><span class="sxs-lookup"><span data-stu-id="0a520-106">This is useful for scenarios where fragments of data arrive over time.</span></span> <span data-ttu-id="0a520-107">Podczas przesyłania strumieniowego każdy fragment jest wysyłany do klienta lub serwera zaraz po jego udostępnieniu, a nie w celu uzyskania dostępu do wszystkich danych.</span><span class="sxs-lookup"><span data-stu-id="0a520-107">When streaming, each fragment is sent to the client or server as soon as it becomes available, rather than waiting for all of the data to become available.</span></span>

 ::: moniker-end

 ::: moniker range="< aspnetcore-3.0"

-<span data-ttu-id="0a520-108">ASP.NET Core :::no-loc(SignalR)::: obsługuje przesyłanie strumieniowe zwracanych wartości metod serwera.</span><span class="sxs-lookup"><span data-stu-id="0a520-108">ASP.NET Core :::no-loc(SignalR)::: supports streaming return values of server methods.</span></span> <span data-ttu-id="0a520-109">Jest to przydatne w scenariuszach, w których fragmenty danych docierają w czasie.</span><span class="sxs-lookup"><span data-stu-id="0a520-109">This is useful for scenarios where fragments of data arrive over time.</span></span> <span data-ttu-id="0a520-110">Gdy wartość zwracana jest przesyłana strumieniowo do klienta, każdy fragment jest wysyłany do klienta natychmiast po jego udostępnieniu, a nie czeka na udostępnienie wszystkich danych.</span><span class="sxs-lookup"><span data-stu-id="0a520-110">When a return value is streamed to the client, each fragment is sent to the client as soon as it becomes available, rather than waiting for all the data to become available.</span></span>
+<span data-ttu-id="0a520-108">ASP.NET Core SignalR obsługuje przesyłanie strumieniowe zwracanych wartości metod serwera.</span><span class="sxs-lookup"><span data-stu-id="0a520-108">ASP.NET Core SignalR supports streaming return values of server methods.</span></span> <span data-ttu-id="0a520-109">Jest to przydatne w scenariuszach, w których fragmenty danych docierają w czasie.</span><span class="sxs-lookup"><span data-stu-id="0a520-109">This is useful for scenarios where fragments of data arrive over time.</span></span> <span data-ttu-id="0a520-110">Gdy wartość zwracana jest przesyłana strumieniowo do klienta, każdy fragment jest wysyłany do klienta natychmiast po jego udostępnieniu, a nie czeka na udostępnienie wszystkich danych.</span><span class="sxs-lookup"><span data-stu-id="0a520-110">When a return value is streamed to the client, each fragment is sent to the client as soon as it becomes available, rather than waiting for all the data to become available.</span></span>

 ::: moniker-end